nygenome/lancet/README.md

 sfdp -Tpdf file.dot -O
 ```

+Finally we reccomand to open the pdf file using the "Preview" image viewer software available in MacOS.

-An exemplary graph for a short region containing a somatic variant would look like this one:
+An exemplary graph (before removal of low coverage nodes and tips) for a short region containing a somatic variant would look like this one:

 ![initial graph](https://github.com/nygenome/lancet/blob/master/doc/img/initial_graph.png)

 where the blue nodes are k-mers shared by both tumor and normal; the white nodes are k-mer with low support (e.g., sequencing errors); the red nodes are k-mers only present in the tumor node.

-The same graph after low coverage nodes removal is:
+A clean bubble whitin a graph is displayed below:

 ![initial graph](https://github.com/nygenome/lancet/blob/master/doc/img/clean_bubble.png)

-The final graph after compression is below.
-Yellow and orange nodes are the source and sink respectively
+The final graph (after compression) containong one single variant is depicted below.
+Yellow and orange nodes are the source and sink nodes respectively

 <img src="https://github.com/nygenome/lancet/blob/master/doc/img/final_graph.png" width="400">